andrewenvironmental/ace26-genai/docs/playground-api-usage.md

 ## Authentication

-In Azure App Service, the server uses the web app's system-assigned managed identity.
+In Azure App Service, the server uses the web app's system-assigned managed identity for Azure AI and Search calls.
+Runtime API keys are a local-development or break-glass fallback only.

+For a public workshop URL, do not leave `/api/chat` and `/api/search` open anonymously.
+Configure one of:

+- `PUBLIC_API_ACCESS_MODE=code` with `WORKSHOP_ACCESS_CODE` or `WORKSHOP_ACCESS_CODES`.
+- `PUBLIC_API_ACCESS_MODE=app-service-auth` with Azure App Service Authentication enabled.

+`PUBLIC_API_RATE_LIMIT_PER_MINUTE` applies to chat and direct search requests.

 Locally, the server falls back to Azure CLI tokens: